michaelmcmillan/IT2805/readme.md

 For fun I've written a handful of tests with CasperJS.
 CasperJS will spawn a virtual browser and assert different things for each exercise.
-Whenever a push to <code>master</code> is done, [Travis-CI](http://travis-ci.org/n1k0/casperjs) will run the tests and email me if anything broke.
+Whenever a push to <code>master</code> is done, [Travis-CI](http://travis-ci.org/n1k0/casperjs) will run the tests and yell at me if anything broke.

+Testing UI is difficult, which is why only a handful of the exercises are covered.
+The exercises which are not covered are usually open for interpretation by the student.

 #### Deployment-script
 The deployment-script executes the following commands to sync the webserver on